krenalis/krenalis/doc/src/identity-resolution/workspace-identity-resolution.md

 At that point, since users from multiple connections have been merged together through the Workspace Identity Resolution, **events from different connections can be associated to the same workspace user**.

 <img src="../images/events-users.png" width="70%" alt="event-users">

+## Deletion of orphan users

+When executing the Workspace Identity Resolution, the users within `users_identities` and `users` which no longer belong to any connection (i.e. connections that have been deleted) are deleted.